A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Pavilion Shopping Mall

-The Pavilion Shopping Mall is the best shopping mall in Kuala Lumpur and a place where the credit card will come out on a few occasions as you get out and splurge in a range of retail outlets and top-notch restaurants.
+The Pavilion Shopping Mall is the best in Kuala Lumpur and where the credit card will come out on a few occasions as you get out and splurge in a range of retail outlets and top-notch restaurants.

-At one entrance into the mall, you wander straight into an indoor café strip, where many coffee shops and bars are situated along the stretch of the mall; for any coffee lover, it’s pure heaven.
+At one mall entrance, you wander straight into an indoor café strip, where many coffee shops and bars are situated along the stretch of the mall; for any coffee lover, it’s pure heaven.

-Along with the beautifully designed layout of the mall, there is a range of retail outlets of leading women’s clothing, men’s clothing and a variety of accessories for sale.
-Inside there is also a great food court with luxury dining options and a mega cinema complex to watch the latest blockbuster movie.
+Along with the beautifully designed layout of the mall, there is a range of retail outlets of leading women’s clothing, men’s clothing and various accessories for sale.
+There is also a great food court with luxury dining options and a mega cinema complex to watch the latest blockbuster movies.

 The Pavilion Shopping Mall in Kuala Lumpur.

-Day 2 – Getting into the Heart of the city.
+Day 2 – Getting into the Heart of KL city.

-Kuala Lumpur city is large and is impossible to do during a day, so for day two of your KL city tour, let’s head to the famous tourist zone containing Chinatown, Merdeka Square and the ever-popular central markets.
+Kuala Lumpur is enormous and impossible to explore during the day.
+For day two of your KL city tour, let’s head to the famous tourist zone containing Chinatown, Merdeka Square, and the ever-popular central markets.

 Merdeka Square